mayconfmelo/min-article/docs/manual.typ

 )
 ```

-Seems like an awfull lot to start with, but let's just break down all this to
+Seems like an awful lot to start with, but let's just break down all this to
 understand it better, shall we?

 #arg(